Skip to content

 D. Vulnerability handling

-• MUST: A private reporting channel is available (e.g. GitHub Private Vulnerability Reporting or a dedicated email).
-This lets reporters reach the project without disclosing the vulnerability publicly.
+• MUST: A private reporting channel is available (e.g. GitHub Private Vulnerability Reporting or a dedicated email), so reporters can reach the project without disclosing the vulnerability publicly.

 • MUST: A function or person responsible for vulnerability handling is appointed.

-• MUST: Identification, assessment and remediation of vulnerabilities are documented traceably.
+• MUST: Identification, assessment, remediation and any communication of vulnerabilities are documented traceably.

 • MUST: Procedures are in place for fast handling of severe vulnerabilities.